Matthias247/rfcs/text/0000-run-to-completion-async-fn.md

 This contract guarantees that the function which is represented by this `RunToCompletionFuture` gets driven to completion.
-If an `async completion fn` would internally call another `async completion fn` it would correspond to a `RunToCompletionFuture` which needs to poll another `RunToCompletionFuture`.
+If an `#[completion] async fn` would internally call another `#[completion] async fn` it would correspond to a `RunToCompletionFuture` which needs to poll another `RunToCompletionFuture`.
 Since the poller of the outer `RunToCompletionFuture` promises to drive it to completion, this `RunToCompletionFuture` can also promise to the inner `RunToCompletionFuture` that it will drive it to completion.

 While different designs of the trait might be possible - including ones which e.g. use different types for starting the operation and driving the operation, staying